An improved upper bound for the second eigenvalue on tori: Preliminaries

-Any nonzero $f\in V^{\perp}_{k}$ is called a trial function for $\lambda_k$, for all $k\geq 1$.
-Our goal is to construct a trial function $f\in V^{\perp}_{2}$ which provides an upper bound for $\lambda_2$.
-This method of constructing trial functions for $\lambda_2(M,g)$ was first introduced by Nadirashvili~\cite{N02} to prove a sharp upper bound for $\lambda_2(S^2)$.
-Later, it was be used in \cite{GL21, GNP09, P14, K22, EG25}.
+Any nonzero function $f\in V^{\perp}_{k}$ is called a trial function for $\lambda_k$.
+To prove Theorem~\ref{main thm}, we construct a trial function $f\in V^{\perp}_{2}$ which yields an upper bound for $\lambda_2$.
+A well-known method for constructing trial functions was introduced by Nadirashvili~\cite{N02} to prove a sharp upper bound for $\lambda_2(S^2)$, and was subsequently used in~\cite{GL21, GNP09, P14, K22, EG25}.
+In the next subsection, we recall and adapt this method to construct our trial functions for $\lambda_2(M,g)$.